Requiring Members of the House of Representatives and the Senate to participate in random drug testing.

 Length: 4 pages

-This resolution was introduced on September 12, 2018, in a previous session of Congress, but was not enacted.
+This resolution was introduced on September 12, 2018, in a previous session of Congress, but it did not receive a vote.

 Sep 12, 2018